 The paramedic profession is both challenging and enriching (in terms of fulfilment that comes from helping others).
 If you have decided to become a paramedic in the United Kingdom, there are ample opportunities for recruitment.
-However, you must prove to be exceptional in the various recruitment stages, including the training to become a paramedic.
+However, you must prove to be exceptional in the various recruitment stages, including the paramedic training process.

 Anyone wishing to work in the National Health Service (NHS) must be registered with the HPC – Health Professions Council.
 The HPC approved a number of courses culminating into a BSc honours degree, foundation degree or diploma in paramedic science.